awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 Aurora Replicas are independent endpoints in an Aurora DB cluster, best used for scaling read operations and increasing availability\.
 Up to 15 Aurora Replicas can be distributed across the Availability Zones that a DB cluster spans within an AWS Region\.
 Although the DB cluster volume is made up of multiple copies of the data for the DB cluster, the data in the cluster volume is represented as a single, logical volume to the primary instance and to Aurora Replicas in the DB cluster\.
 For more information about Aurora Replicas, see [Aurora Replicas](Aurora.Replication.md#Aurora.Replication.Replicas)\.

 Aurora Replicas work well for read scaling because they are fully dedicated to read operations on your cluster volume\.
 Write operations are managed by the primary instance\.
 Because the cluster volume is shared among all instances in your Aurora MySQL DB cluster, no additional work is required to replicate a copy of the data for each Aurora Replica\.
-In contrast, MySQL read replicas must replay, on a single thread, all write operations from the master DB instance to their local data store\.
+In contrast, MySQL read replicas must replay, on a single thread, all write operations from the source DB instance to their local data store\.
 This limitation can affect the ability of MySQL read replicas to support large volumes of read traffic\.

 With Aurora MySQL, when an Aurora Replica is deleted, its instance endpoint is removed immediately, and the Aurora Replica is removed from the reader endpoint\.
 If there are statements executing on the Aurora Replica that is being deleted, there is a three minute grace period\.
 Existing statements can finish gracefully during the grace period\.
 When the grace period ends, the Aurora Replica is shut down and deleted\.